 Select a session line from the Captured Logs tab.

-- When the selected line is an HTTP session, then the Request and ** response** inspectors load the session content (headers, body, cookies, etc.).
+- When the selected line is an HTTP session, the Request and Response inspectors load the session content (headers, body, cookies, and so on).
 Note that depending on the capture options, some of the submitted information might be masked.

-- When the selected line is user interaction, the inspector will load technical details about the action (for example, the HTML tag, the text value, and the name of the4 specific action).
+- When the selected line is user interaction, the inspector will load technical details about the action—for example, the HTML tag, the text value, and the name of the specific action.

-- When the selected line is a screenshot of user interaction, a preview inspector will load the taken screenshot depicting the moment of the user interaction alongside technical data about the action.
+- When the selected line is a screenshot of user interaction, a preview inspector will load the taken screenshot depicting the moment of the user interaction alongside the technical data about that action.